vikrampawar/vikrampawar.github.io/_posts/2023-04-18-Spring-Boot-Day-01-Introduction.markdown

 date:   2023-04-18 10:00:00 +0000
 ---

 Starting a Spring Boot course today.
-We'll continue from where we left off in December last year.
+If you are interested in joining the course, please contact me.
+You'll find the links below.

 The required materials are in the following two repositories:

 1. [Spring Boot in 3 Weeks](https://github.com/rumq/spring-boot-in-3-weeks) : This repository is forked from Andy Olsen's repository.
 I've added a `slides/pdf` folder which contain pdf versions of the power point slides for easier viewing in VSCode.
 2. [Spring Boot Course](https://github.com/rumq/java-springboot-course) : This repository will contain any additional material we'll require during the course.
 It also contains folders for the different members who are attending the course.

-There is common notes created by the attendees and myself in this page [Common class notes learners](https://github.com/rumq/java-springboot-course/blob/main/pages/common-class-notes-learners.md).
+You'll find the common notes for the course [Common Class Notes](https://github.com/rumq/java-springboot-course/blob/main/pages/CommonClassNotes.md)

 We'll be going through these slides and the corresponding demos for this course.